Let’s Build a Reactive UI Framework – Part 1: Data Flow

 - We keep track of the active “observer” (ie.

-). - When a
+calc&effect). - When a

-executes, it sets the active observer to itself, and restores the previously active observer when it finishes. - Any time a fact’s value is read, it looks to see if there is an active observer.
+CalcorEffectexecutes, it sets the active observer to itself, and restores the previously active observer when it finishes. - Any time a fact’s value is read, it looks to see if there is an active observer.
 If so, it registers itself as a dependency of that observer.

 That’s all there is to it.7